The Thriving Small Business

 One of the great joys of managing people is watching them develop and grow professionally.

-For employees whose job performance is managed, opportunities for development and professional growth is a natural outcome.
+For employees whose job performance is managed, opportunities for development and professional growth are a natural outcome.

 Developing employees needs to be specific and intentional.

-Employees need to be given the opportunity to learn, grow and make mistakes.
+Employees must be allowed to learn, grow, and make mistakes.

 I think we can all give examples of how our best learning experiences were from making (sometimes big) mistakes and learning from them.

-These life lessons can sometimes be hard and painful – but the long-term affect of the learning experience is professional growth.
+These life lessons can sometimes be hard and painful – but the long-term effect of the learning experience is professional growth.

 How Employees Learn

-The learning pyramid shows that teaching others is most effectively by giving them the opportunity to practice what they learned by doing.
+The learning pyramid shows that teaching others is most effective by giving them the opportunity to practice what they learned by doing.

 My experience has taught me that some employees humbly come to the table and ask for developmental opportunities – and appreciate feedback and coaching.